-Delirio Exquisito is a popular Mexican-Oriental fusion restaurant in Medellín with some very creative food with excellent presentation.
+Delirio Exquisito is a popular Mexican-Asian fusion restaurant in Medellín with some very creative food with excellent presentation.

 This is a trendy restaurant that draws a crowd, particularly on the weekends.
 And the restaurant name Delirio Exquisito means “Exquisite delirium”.
 Also, Delirio Exquisito has two locations in Medellín in El Poblado and Laureles.

 I went to this restaurant recently for the first time with a friend who highly recommended it.
-And I went with some trepidation, thinking “a Mexican-Oriental fusion restaurant – in Medellín?”
+And I went with some trepidation, thinking “a Mexican-Asian fusion restaurant – in Medellín?”

 But I was pleasantly surprised.
 The presentation of the meals and the flavors and creativity was excellent.
 And the food was very tasty and exceeded my expectations.